🛫 What’s your 90 day plan?

 - What high impact, low effort projects can I work on?

-Face-time with your users
+Face-time with your users who will be using Salesforce every day

 - Find the super users of the system and learn their pain points.
 It might sound different than what the other people are telling you 😯